Professor Shaun Pattinson, LLB, MA, PhD, FRSA

 Shaun tweets @ShaunPattinson

-Shaun has been appointed to the Nuffield Council on Bioethics (the closest that the UK has to a national bioethics committee) since March 2015.
+Shaun has been a member of the Nuffield Council on Bioethics (the closest that the UK has to a national bioethics committee) since March 2015.
 He is also a member of the Working Group on Non-Invasive Prenatal Testing (NIPT).
 He has participated in many research projects and external committees.
 He is, for example, currently a member of the External Advisory Board for the Canadian National Transplant Research Program (CNTRP), principal investigator on a Wellcome Trust engagement project, and co-organiser of the Ethical Rationalism and the Law project.

 Shaun has given papers at many UK universities and in Australia, Belgium, Canada, Croatia, the Czech Republic, Finland, Germany, the Netherlands, and the US.
 He edited Medical Law International from July 2005 to July 2011.